To see the will, view it or obtain access to the will of a deceased person

 Can a copy be requested?

-Yes.
-In New South Wales the legislation provides that if copies are asked for by someone who is eligible under the law, they must be provided and are entitled to charge a reasonable fee to do so.
+Yes, in New South Wales the legislation provides that if copies are asked for by someone who is eligible under the law, they must be provided and are entitled to charge a reasonable fee to do so.
+However this is not always the case in other Australian states and territories.

 The cost of copying is at the expense of the person requesting.
 Such costs should be reasonable.
 As to further costs, a person entitled under the law to see a decease’s will and/or have a copy should not be charged by anyone in possession or control of it as this is an entitlement as of right under the legislation, (in those states/territory where it applies).